datacarpentry/python-ecology-lesson/episodes/06-visualization-ggplot-python.md

 ```

-We can also add colors for all the points
+We can also add colors for all the points.